What is a pro forma in real estate?

 Section 4: The bottom line

 This is where the pro forma pulls everything together into the metrics that matter.
-These are the numbers you'll use to compare properties, evaluate risk, and make a decision.
+When you're comparing real estate pro formas across properties, evaluate risk, and make a decision.
+For the longer list of rental investment metrics worth tracking, including IRR, equity multiple, and break-even occupancy, see our deeper companion piece.

 Monthly cash flow